 Car and Driver made its rep in the sixties, and it took some colorful writing along with some blatant stunts to cement it.
 Few are more (in)famous than the Opel Kadett assassination, a so-called review of a 1968 Kadett LS 1.5L wagon in the February 1968 issue.
-I’ve decided to be as bold as C/D in its heyday, and risk the copyright gods’ wrath by scanning and posting the whole review here.
-It needs to be done, because like so many memories of the far distant past, a re-reading makes it clear what a sophomoric undertaking it really was.
+It’s long overdue for it to be reviewed, shedding light on how this came to be.
+It really needs to be done, because like so many memories of the far distant past, a re-reading makes it clear what a sophomoric undertaking it really was.
 And a very blatantly contrived one.

 Before we (re)read the piece and consider some of the highlights of this famous piece of slander journalism entertainment, let’s consider what went on behind the scenes, as these snippets from the book “50 Years With Car and Driver” by Marty Padgett make clear: